 What's the next step?

-The first step is to talk it through with a financial adviser to make sure it's the right pension plan for your aims.
+The next step is to talk it through with a financial adviser to make sure it's the right pension plan for your aims.
 If you don't have an adviser, you can find one in your area at unbiased.co.uk.

 If you and your adviser agree that an Aviva Stakeholder Pension is the right choice, your adviser will provide you with all the information you'll need to apply.
 This will include: